 Frequently Asked Questions

 The Green Button initiative is an industry-led effort to respond to a White House call-to-action to provide electricity customers with easy access to their energy usage data in a consumer-friendly and computer-friendly format.
-The Green Button now also supports Natural Gas- and Water-use data in-addition to Electricity.
+The Green Button now also supports Natural Gas- and Water-use data in-addition to Electricity; plus many other things.

-Green Button platforms are where energy information is found—whether hosted at a utility, an aggregator, or perhaps even from the software that interfaces to your solar array.
+Green Button platforms are where energy information is found—whether hosted at a Utility, an Aggregator, or perhaps even from the software that interfaces to a solar array.

 If your utility does not-yet provide the Green Button, let us know—and let them know that you want it.
 The Green Button Alliance is here to help make Green Button solutions available to everyone.

-The North American Energy Standards Board’s Energy Services Provider Interface (NAESB ESPI standard) serves as the basis for Green Button technology by providing a model for business practices, use cases, and an XML schema for the standard.
+The North American Energy Standards Board’s Energy Services Provider Interface (NAESB REQ.21 ESPI standard) serves as the basis for Green Button technology by providing a model for business practices, use cases, and and how the standards work together (see the next FAQ for a list of those standards).

 The answer is twofold: Awareness & Mitigation